Skip to main content

 AARE-F framework

 AI-Augmented Requirements Engineering Framework, v2.0 — synthesized from 26 waves of systematic research.
 Ten components across four layers, grounded in five principles.
 The core insight: AI augments human judgment.
-It does not replace it.
+It does not replace it, and the framework only works when it stays tied to the actual codebase and delivery flow.

 #PrincipleWhat it means